zhanghai/CustomTabsHelper/README.md

 The Google sample included a [CustomTabActivityHelper](https://github.com/GoogleChrome/custom-tabs-client/blob/master/demos/src/main/java/org/chromium/customtabsdemos/CustomTabActivityHelper.java) and some other utilities, which can be of great convenience for developers.
 However, manually integrating them is still tedious.

 This library packaged those utility classes and service declaration for easy integration.
 Furthermore, a `CustomTabsHelperFragment` is added for managing the `CustomTabActivityHelper` with your activity life cycle automatically.
-Now you can enjoy the warm up boost within ten lines of code.
+Now you can enjoy the warm up boost within lines of code.

 [Sample APK](//github.com/DreaminginCodeZH/CustomTabsHelper/releases/download/v1.0.0/sample-release.apk)